chingchenms/llvm/docs/Coroutines.rst

 Overview:
 """""""""

-The '``llvm.experimental.coro.init``' intrinsic returns an address of the coroutine frame.
+The '``llvm.experimental.coro.frame``' intrinsic returns an address of the coroutine frame.

 Arguments: